-Construction on the corvettes commenced in San Fernando shipyard in January 2019 and deliveries are expected to be completed by 2024.
-The builder is also responsible for providing lifecycle support to the vessels for a base period of five years with a five-year extension option, under the contract.
+Construction on the corvettes commenced at the San Fernando shipyard in Cádiz, Spain, in January 2019.
+Deliveries are expected to be completed by 2024.
+Under the contract, the builder is also responsible for providing lifecycle support to the vessels for a base period of five years, with an option for a further five-year extension.

-The corvette project is expected to create approximately 6,000 direct and indirect jobs a year, for five years.
+The corvette project is expected to create approximately 6,000 direct and indirect jobs each year, for five years.

-The Avante 2200 corvette has an overall length of 98.9m, a maximum beam of 13.6m and a design draught of 3.8m.
-With a full load displacement of roughly 2,470t, the ship can accommodate up to 111 personnel.
+The Avante 2200 corvette has an overall length of 98.9m, maximum beam of 13.6m and design draught of 3.8m.
+With a full load displacement of about 2,470t, the ship can accommodate up to 111 personnel.

-Navantia’s MINERVA integrated bridge is installed amidships to manage the corvette’s operations.
+Navantia’s MINERVA integrated bridge is installed amidship to manage the corvette’s operations.

 The corvette is also compatible with COMPLEX-SIMPLEX integrated platform management system.

-The flight deck and hangar at the stern of the ship support operation of a 10t-class helicopter such as NH-90 and Eurocopter AS 565 Panther.
+The flight deck and hangar at the stern of the ship support the operation of a 10t-class helicopter, such as an NH-90 or Eurocopter AS 565 Panther.

-A 5.5m rigid-hulled inflatable boat (RHIB) is carried on both port and starboard sides of the ship to perform critical missions at sea under extreme weather conditions.
+A 7m rigid-hulled inflatable boat (RHIB) is carried on both the port and starboard sides of the ship to perform critical missions at sea under extreme weather conditions.
 The boats are deployed and recovered using cranes.

 The main gun fitted on the bow section is a Leonardo Super Rapid 76mm machine gun system, which provides a high rate of fire against air and surface targets.
 The eight-cell vertical launch system (VLS) is installed next to the 76mm cannon for launching surface-to-air missiles (SAMs).

-The armament also includes a 30mm machine gun, surface-to-air missile (SAM) systems, surface-to-surface missile (SSM) systems, decoy launchers, and torpedoes.
+The armament also includes a 30mm machine gun, four 12.7mm machine guns, surface-to-air missile (SAM) systems, surface-to-surface missile (SSM) systems, decoy launchers and torpedoes.

-The corvette is also compatible with Rheinmetall Oerlikon Millennium 35mm weapon system designed by Rheinmetall Air Defence.
+The corvette is also compatible with the Rheinmetall Oerlikon Millennium 35mm weapon system, designed by Rheinmetall Air Defence.

-The Avante 2200 vessel features Navantia’s CATIZ command and control (C2) system.
-The CATIZ C2 system integrates and manages the on-board sensors and weapons and supports identification and classification of targets, electronic warfare management, weapons control, tactical information management, and training.
+The Avante 2200 vessel features Navantia’s CATIZ command and control (C2) system, which integrates and manages the on-board sensors and weapons.
+It also supports identification and classification of targets, electronic warfare management, weapons control, tactical information management, and training.

-Integrated with the ship’s combat management system, the GFCS provides operational support for surveillance, reconnaissance, search and rescue, navigation, as well as coastal, anti-air and anti-surface capabilities.
+Integrated with the ship’s combat management system, the GFCS provides operational support for surveillance, reconnaissance, search and rescue, navigation, and coastal, anti-air and anti-surface capabilities.

 The corvettes are outfitted with Navantia’s HERMESYS naval integrated communications control system, which provides voice and data communications for the on-board systems.